sdoboli/lab0_CSC16/README.md

 D) Update changes to your local repository

-	See changes you made to helloWorld.cpp
+	See changes you made to helloWorld.cpp.
+Type: `git status`
-	Type: git status

 	You will see the following: